 Begin Small Claims Court proceedings by contacting Comcast at their legal address.

-Sending a demand letter to contact Comcast at their legal address is an initial step in the Small Claims process.
+To sue Comcast you start by sending a demand letter to contact Comcast at their legal address is an initial step in the Small Claims process.
 Instructions for following this process, and what to do after you contact Comcast, can be found here.
 It often gets customers what they want, but can take some navigation.

 Demand Consumer Arbitration from Comcast under your Comcast contract.